oleg-nenashev/oleg-nenashev/job/README.md

 ## Only FOSS?
 Only Jenkins?
 Not at all!

-I am not an open source zealot,
-I can work on proprietary and open core/ecosystem projects.
+I am not an open source zealot, I can work on proprietary and open core/ecosystem projects.
 I am also not a Jenkins zealot, tools are just tools for me.
-I really love Jenkins for its extensibility and flexibility, but I know it comes at cost of UX and maintenability if you are not the expert.
+I really love Jenkins for its extensibility and flexibility, but I know it comes at the cost of UX and maintainability if you are not an expert.
-Closing the gap in the community :)
-I've used and ready to use many other CI/CD systems in my projects.
+Closing the gap in the community :) I've used and am ready to use many other CI/CD systems in my projects.

 At the same time I expect to keep contributing to the Jenkins community, the Continuous Delivery Foundation, and to Open Hardware space.
 Discussing boundaries is on my checklist for any serious opportunity discussion.